 - Optional California “Med Pay” insurance (which applies to the driver and his/her passengers regardless of fault); and

-- Optional California uninsured / underinsured motorist insurance (which pays if the other driver is wholly or partially at fault and has no liability insurance or not enough insurance).
+- Optional California uninsured motorist property damage coverage / uninsured motorist bodily injury coverage / underinsured motorist coverage (which pays if the other underinsured or uninsured driver is wholly or partially at fault).

 Additionally, if the other driver was wholly or partially at fault, he/she may be personally liable for damages under California’s “shared fault” law.

 Yes.
-California law requires drivers and vehicle owners to mandatory bodily injury liability insurance with a minimum of 15/30/5 limits.
+California law requires drivers and vehicle owners to maintain bodily injury liability insurance with a minimum of 15/30/5 limits.

 Such insurance also covers: